 Read about basic breastfeeding tips for new moms.

-18. If your baby seems to have a reflux issue and tend to throw up what she eats, that means she needs gradual feeding, after every feed, she needs to be in an upright position.
+18. If your baby seems to have a reflux issue and tends to throw up what she eats, that means she needs gradual feeding, after every feed, she needs to be in an upright position.

 20. When feeding through a bottle, you have to make sure, there are no soap residues in bottles, and do not shake the bottle too much that makes it bubbly.
 This will prevent from having gas issues.